EleutherAI/dps/doc/udf/langfilter.md

 # Language detection and filtering

-This module performs two functions:
+This processor performs two functions:
  * detects language in the text
  * filters records according to a set of desired languages